-In 2009 you produced a remix of Mini Viva’s Left My Heart In Tokyo which had a real Showing Out/Respectable vibe.
-What influenced your choice to use this track as a blue print for Mini Viva’s track?
+In 2009, you produced a remix of Mini Viva’s Left My Heart In Tokyo, which had a real Showing Out/Respectable vibe.
+What influenced your choice to use the Mel & Kim tracks as a blue print for the Mini Viva’s remix?

 Lastly Pete, why do you think Mel & Kim's music is still memorable today?

 I think the girls' music has endured because it is very different, full of fun and had a bit of attitude!
 Everyone can sing along and dance to their records, yet they still sound serious and tough.